Rami Malek: Personal life

 Malek tends to be reserved in interviews, having mentioned in one of them his desire to stay "anonymous" abroad.
 He avoids social media.
 The New York Times called him "extremely reluctant to dish about himself".
 He says he is the opposite of the introverted character of Elliot that he plays in Mr. Robot, saying, "I'm an exuberant person.
 I thrive on affection.
 I like chit chat ...
 One of the great things about living in New York is that you meet so many strangers, and I love encounters with strangers; I love meeting people and hearing their stories."

-In 2009, Malek moved into a house in the Laurel Canyon neighborhood of Los Angeles, alongside his brother.
-He purchased a neighboring house in 2021.

-From 2017 to 2023, Malek was in a relationship with actress Lucy Boynton.
-From 2023 to 2025, Malek was in a relationship with actor Emma Corrin.

 Malek is Coptic, and went to a Coptic Church as a child.